 Just eight players have ever scored more Premier League goals than Jermain Defoe.
-In almost three decades of the rebranded division, Defoe’s knack of finding himself in the right place at the right time has ensured he ranks among elite company.
+In three decades of the rebranded division, Defoe’s knack of finding himself in the right place at the right time has ensured he ranks among elite company.

 Goals have always been associated with Defoe and it is a craft he has perfected over a storied career, remaining an opportunistic forward from his teenage breakthrough right until his eventual retirement more than two decades later.

 Defoe came through the fabled academy system at West Ham, having been prised from London rivals Charlton whilst still a teenager.
 He had caught the attention of scouts at the infamous amateur side Senrab, known in London for producing players such as Lee Bowyer, Ledley King and John Terry.